HSLdevcom/helmet-ui/README.md

   1. [Emme 4.3.3](https://www.inrosoftware.com/en/products/emme/) is installed, with active license/dongle.
   1. `%EMMEPATH%\programs` is set in user's `PATH` environment variable.
-  1. [Helmet 4.0 Model System](https://github.com/HSLdevcom/helmet-model-system) is downloaded at the workstation
+  1. [Helmet 4.0 Model System](https://github.com/HSLdevcom/helmet-model-system) is downloaded and set up

+The Helmet UI installer can be downloaded from [releases](https://github.com/HSLdevcom/helmet-ui/releases), where the exe packages is found under the **Assets** of each release.
+The release packages are not signed at the moment so Windows will complaint about it and prevents the installer from running, but this can be overridden simply by selecting "More info" ("Lisätiedot") and then clicking "Run anyways" ("Suorita joka tapauksessa").

+The application installs itself in the user's `%HOMEPATH%/AppData` folder.
+The app itself is located under `AppData\Local`, while settings are persisted in `AppData\Roaming`.
+The settings should survive as-is when updating to newer version, assuming the new version is backwards compatible with the old settings.

-The application attempts to find Emme installation on the workstation, but may fail if `EMMEPATH` environment variable is not set and the application is installed in an unusual location.
-If this is the case, you must set the location of Python binary manually.
-This is notified on first start and can be done later in the application's setting dialog (Asetukset):
+On first start, the application attempts to find Emme installation on the workstation, but this may fail if `EMMEPATH` environment variable is not set or the application is installed in an unusual way.
+If this is the case, you must set the location of Python executable manually in the setting dialog (Asetukset), along with the location of Scripts folder:

 - Emme Python executable
     - This **must** be the `python.exe` shipped with Emme to meet some special dependencies.